luyadev/luya.io/docs/guide/ngrest/activewindow.md

 ## How to make a Button

-In order to create a button with a callback we use the `luya\admin\ngrest\aw\CallbackButtonWidget` widget.
+In order to create a button with a callback we use the <class name="luya\admin\ngrest\aw\CallbackButtonWidget" /> widget.

 Example of a view file: